Litabeach/Homework-2/README.md

 # Portfolio

 ## Description
 A portfolio site that is mobile responsive.
-The website containts an 'about me' section, a contact form, and an image gallery.
+The website containts an 'about me' section, a contact form, and a portfolio with links to past projects.

 Published at: https://litabeach.github.io/Mobile-Responsive-Portfolio/